caseyanderson/bukobot/cura_notes.md

 ## Printing Materials

-The Bukobot can print with either `PLA` or `ABS` material.
-If this is your first time using the Bukobot we recommend starting with `PLA`.
+The MAKEiT Pro-L can print with a variety of types of filaments, including composites, but we most frequently use `PLA` or `ABS`.
+If this is your first time using the MAKEiT Pro-L we recommend starting with `PLA`.
+A comprehensive list of filaments compatible with the MAKEiT Pro-L can be found [here](https://docs.google.com/document/d/1sQOWlWHHhXkFBV1JvaBUknFijHSoFLpVIfs02uuHX50/edit?usp=sharing).

 ### PLA vs ABS:
 * `PLA` – Made from plants, is more environmentally friendly, and easier to work with than `ABS`. `PLA` is more rigid, but also more brittle than `ABS`, and does not require the printer platform to be heated.